Question 1: What is meant by modification of root? What type of modification of root is found in the:

 (ii) Flower is a modified shoot.

-Alternate Arrangement of Leaves: In alternate type of phyllotaxy, a single leaf arises at each node in alternate manner, as in china rose, mustard and sun flower plants.
+Alternate: In this type of leaf arrangement, a single leaf arises at each node in alternate manner, e.g. China rose, mustard, sunflower, etc.

-Opposite Arrangement of Leaves: In opposite type, a pair of leaves arise at each node and lie opposite to each other as in Calotropis and guava plants.
+Opposite: In this type of leaf arrangement, a pair of leaves arise at each node.
+The leaves lie opposite to each other in this case, e.g. Calotropis, guava, etc.

 (a) aestivation (b) placentation (c) actinomorphic (d) zygomorphic (e) superior ovary (f) perigynous flower (g) epipetalous stamen

-(a) Aestivation: The mode of arrangement of sepals or petals in floral bud with respect to the other members of the same whorl is known as aestivation.
-The main types of aestivation are valvate, twisted, imbricate and vexillary.
+Answer: Aestivation: The mode of arrangement of sepals or petals; with respect to the other members of the same whorl is called aestivation.

-(vi) Prigynous Flower: If gynoecium is situated in the centre and other parts of the flower are located on the rim of the thalamus almost at the same level, it is called perigynous.
-The ovary here is said to be half inferior, e.g., plum, rose, peach.
+Perigynous Flower: When the ovary and other parts of the flower are situated at the same level, the flower is called perigynous.
+In this case, the ovary is said to be half-inferior, e.g. plum, rose, peach, etc.

-(vii) Epipetalous Stamens: When stamens are attached to the petals, they are epipetalous as in brinjal.
+Epipetalous Stamens: When stamens are attached to the petals, this arrangement is called epipetalous, e.g. brinjal.

 (a) Racemose and cymose inflorescence